Broccoli

 I came up with a quite simple solution;

-instead of checking for new ones I could get notified when something that suits my preferences comes to market.
+I could get notified when something that suits my preferences comes to market.

 For all the fellow programmers out there; you know, the good old Observer/Observable pattern.